 The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+This agile manifesto principle describes the importance of pi planning in safe.
 Indeed, so that the PI Planning works well, it will be important for the Release Train Engineer (RTE) to prepare it in advance.